hlfshell/arkaine/README.md

 # arkaine

-*We've trapped lightning into a rock and tricked it to think.
-Add some incantations (programming) and some summoning words (prompts) and let's see what we can cook up...*

-Empower your summoned AI agents. arkaine is a batteries-included framework built for DIY builders to create easy tool enhanced AI agents.
-Utilize completed agents to compose ever-more complex agents.
+Empower your summoned AI agents. arkaine is a batteries-included framework built for DIY builders, individuals, and small scale solutions.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

 ## Overview

-This is a framework for experimenting with agent construction using Large Language Models (LLMs).
-The goal is to create a set of tools that make it possible to work with a wide variety of LLMs to create capable, simple agents.
-Agents themselves are also tools, allowing agents to consist of sub-agents for increasingly complex tasks.

-## Who is this for?

-This is a framework dedicated to making it easy to create agentic tools to perform a wide variety of tasks for the average DIY coder.
+arkaine is built to allow individuals with a little python knowledge to easily create deployable AI agents enhanced with tools.
+While other frameworks are focused on scalable web-scale solutions, arkaine is focused on the smaller scale projects - the prototype, the small cron job, the weekend project. arkaine attempts to be batteries included - multiple features and tools built in to allow you to go from idea to execution rapidly.

+## WARNING
+This is a *very* early work in progress.
+Expect breaking changes, bugs, and rapidly expanding features.

 ## Features